populationgenomics/cpg-infrastructure/autoclass_migration/README.md

 The dedicated service account `autoclass-migration@cpg-common.iam.gserviceaccount.com` must exist and have permissions to create and delete buckets, as well as perform the data transfer.
 Also make sure that the necessary [Cloud Batch](https://cloud.google.com/batch/docs/get-started#project-prerequisites) and Artifact Registry Reader permissions have been granted.

+To help keep track of the migration progress, the script sends messages to a Slack channel.
+The corresponding Slack webhook needs to be stored in the `slack-autoclass-migration-webhook` secret.

 ## How to run

 Switch Google Cloud projects: